CloudNativeSDWAN/cnwan-adaptor/README.md

 If you want a minimal working setup, equivalent to the one used in the [CN-WAN demo](https://www.cisco.com/c/en/us/training-events/events/kubecon-europe.html#~demos-and-presentations) presented at KubeCon EU 2020, the script [examples/setup_kubecon_demo.sh](examples/setup_kubecon_demo.sh) sets everything up a for you in the adaptor and your SD-WAN controller.
 Before running it, please:

 * Install the bash utility `jq`
 * Take a look at the [policies_definition.json](examples/policies_definition.json) file and adapt it to your environment (tunnels, VPNs and deployment sites).
 The default values will re-create the values used in the KubeCon demo.
 You can add as many policies and SLAs as you need.
-In addition, specify the metadata keys and values used by the CNWAN reader.
+In addition, specify the metadata keys and values used by the CN-WAN reader.
 In the KubeCon demo, these were "cnwan.io/traffic-profile=video" and  "cnwan.io/traffic-profile=standard".

-## SDWAN controller configuration
+## SD-WAN controller configuration